-If you do live within one of its 4G LTE markets, Cricket's smartphone plans are some of the cheapest you can find and come with great extras.
-Its base plan offers unlimited talk, texts (including international messaging) and 2.5GB of high-speed data for just $50 a month.
-You can increase your high-speed limit to 5GB for $60 a month, or 10GB for $70.
+Cricket's base plan offers unlimited talk, texts (including international messaging) and 2.5GB of high-speed data for just $50 a month.
+You can increase your high-speed limit to 5GB for $60 a month, or go for a basic, 500MB plan for just $40.
 Regardless of the plan you pick, Cricket throttles your speeds once you hit your data limit, rather than charge you overage fees.

-The provider doesn't have designated family share plans, but it does provide a $5 discount to every additional line of service you put on your account, whether it's a basic phone, a smartphone or even a mobile hotspot.
-Thus, you could get four lines of smartphone service – each with unlimited talk, text and 2.5GB of data – for just $185 a month.
+The cell phone company doesn't have designated family share plans, but it does provide a $10 discount to every additional line of service you put on your account, with the discount increasing the more phones you have on an account – $10 off for the second phone, $20 off the price of the third, and so on.
+You can get four lines of smartphone service, each with unlimited talk, text and its own dedicated 2.5GB data allocation, for just $140 a month.

 Cricket has some of the cheapest monthly prices for smartphone plans you can find, anywhere.